 You’ll also notice that quiet courtyards have their own noises: whether from a noisy family, a party, a baby, someone emptying their garbage or loud music playing.
 We go for the view and install the best quality double glazed windows.
 Importantly, the technology of sound-proofed glass has advanced so greatly that you can have those views and a peaceful night of rest at the same time!

-Upper Floors and South or West Facing
+South or West Facing

 On sunny spring and summer days, when the sun doesn’t set until nearly10pm, we can forget that Paris is in northern Europe.
 But you will be quickly reminded of this if you spend time in Paris during the winter, when the sun sets before 5pm and doesn’t rise until almost 8am the following morning.
 Light and views are why so many Parisians spend hours in their local cafés, as close to the windows as possible.
 I often look at the courtyards from the back of our apartments and notice how many neighbors switch on their lamps in the middle of the day during the winter – and they are more parsimonious about lighting than Americans are!